 previously catalogued as manner of Jacob Jordaens (Antwerp 1593 – Antwerp 1678), artist

-previously catalogued as after Carlo Dolci (Florence 1616 – Florence 1686), artist
+previously catalogued as attributed to Carlo Dolci (Florence 1616 – Florence 1686), artist

 Rubens e l'incisione nelle collezioni del Gabinetto Nazionale delle Stampe, Villa della Farnesina, Rome 1977, no. 125